The Passaic River Watershed (below Millington Gorge) covers approximately 881 square miles.

 Notable Features of the Passaic River

-The River has many beautiful parks and access points along its length (link to things to see and do) and provides habitat for a multitude of birds and animals.
+The River has many beautiful parks and access points along its length (things to see and do) and provides habitat for a multitude of birds and animals.

 The Morris Canal, which was a 107 mile historical canal that connected Pennsylvania’s Lehigh Valley to Northern New Jersey, crossed the River at a number of locations in Little Falls and Newark.
 The Morris Canal Greenway project has established walking trails along the path of the canal that border the River in Little Falls.